 So, out of the many software, Todoist and Microsoft To-Do are constantly striving for the top 1 position.
 But the real question is— “Which one to choose between them?”

-Well, no need to worry, your remote buddy has got your back.
 In this article, I am going to delve into the Todoist vs Microsoft To-Do dilemma by explicating—

 - Difference in their core functionalities,